-This document outlines the prerequisites for integrating with the StablePay API, including account and key acquisition, request signature algorithms, Webhook event notification mechanisms, and the required headers for each endpoint.
+This document outlines the preparatory steps required before integrating with the StablePay API, including account and credential setup, request signature algorithms, Webhook event notifications, and the headers required for each endpoint.

 | Item | Value |